On the Power of Foundation Models: Discussion

 \subsection{Relationship to RKHS}

-Our categorical framework can be seen as a natural generalization to the RKHS framework, where in RKHS a kernel function outputs a value in $\mathbb{R}$, and our framework generalizes it to $\set$.
+Our categorical framework can be seen as a natural generalization of the RKHS framework, where in RKHS a kernel function outputs a value in $\mathbb{R}$, while our framework generalizes this to $\set$.